pmean/classes/clinical-research-methodology/modules/5510-05-overview.md

 ---
-title: "MEDB 5510, Clinical Research Methodology, Module05, Videos"
+title: "MEDB 5510, Clinical Research Methodology, Module05"
 ---

+#### Quasi-experimental designs

+#### Synopsis

+Quasi-experimental designs are used in settings where you have control over the intervention being offered, but you choose to forgo randomization.
+You use these designs often when randomization is impractical or unacceptable.
+These designs are frequently used in quality improvement studies.
+While there are legitimate concerns about weaknesses associated with quasi-experimental designs, you can still use them to  draw valid inferences.

+#### Learning objectives

+In this module, you will learn how to

++ contrast the features of a quality improvement study with a research study
++ describe the various quasi-experimental approaches

-### Readings and Resources
+#### Readings and Resources

 Handouts associated with the videos are draft only at this point.
 They will be finalized on or before noon on 2022-02-16 (Wednesday).